CopernicaMarketingSoftware/Documentation/Mailerq/5.0/message-store-options.md

 # Message store options

 To reduce the load on RabbitMQ, MailerQ can use an external message store.
-In that case only the email meta data (like the recipient, the envelope address, et cetera) has to be stored in the JSON object that is published to RabbitMQ, while the full MIME data can be stored in the message store.
+Only the email meta data (like the recipient, the envelope address, et cetera) has then to be stored in the JSON object in RabbitMQ, while the full MIME data can be stored in the message store.

 ```
 storage-address:        mongodb://hostname/database/collection